Kim Novak: Personal life

 Novak continued her creative endeavors as a photographer, poet, and visual artist painting in watercolor, oil, and pastel.
 Her paintings are impressionistic and surrealistic.
 The Butler Institute of American Art in Youngstown, Ohio hosted a retrospective of her work from June until October 2019.
 Novak was present at the opening on June 16.
-In 2021 The Butler Institute also published a book with a selection of her paintings titled Kim Novak: Her Art and Life.
+In 2021, Butler's also published a book with a selection of her paintings titled Kim Novak: Her Art and Life.
+More recent artworks were on exhibit from June through August 2024 at the Butler Institute.
+On June 6, 2024, she was, again, present at the opening of this exhibition.